Tips for Incredible Wedding Party Photos

 Evenly Lit Wedding Party Photo

-Decide on what lighting modifier you will need to help you light the group evenly.
-When working with larger groups it can be difficult to light each person equally, especially if you don’t have enough light power.
-Here are some articles to help guide you on our favorite lighting techniques for group portraits:
+Deciding on the right lighting modifier before you shoot is one of the most important preparation steps for group portraits.
+When working with larger groups, it can be difficult to light each person equally, especially if you don’t have enough light power or if the group spans a wide area.

 Double Check Facial Expressions